GeorgeAdamon/quest-realsense/README.md

 The project should be able to produce a working Android .apk build, which runs on the Quest without issues, before proceeding to the next steps.

 ### Prerequisites #2: Intel RealSense wrappers
 This guide assumes that the latest Intel RealSense Unity wrappers [**package**](https://github.com/IntelRealSense/librealsense/releases/download/v2.20.0/realsense.unitypackage) can be imported succesfully in Unity without errors, and that one of the provided example projects can be run succesfully on a Windows PC, provided a RealSense camera is connected to an appropriate USB port.
-More information [here](https://github.com/IntelRealSense/librealsense/tree/master/wrappers/unity)
+More information in the official [realsense repository](https://github.com/IntelRealSense/librealsense/tree/master/wrappers/unity).

 ### Scripting Backend : Mono
 Navigate to Unity's _**Project Settings > Player > Other Settings**_ and ensure that the Scripting Backend is set to **Mono**.